hsalnasi/Anime_Analysis/README.md

 ## Overview

 This repository hosts the code and findings of our comprehensive analysis of anime trends, preferences, and demographics.
 We've delved into a vast dataset of anime titles, user ratings, genres, and other metadata to uncover fascinating insights into the world of anime fandom.

+- **Datasets**: The CSV files containing the datasets can be found [here](https://drive.google.com/drive/folders/151TpnljhWU69pJwJpHWpDe2vbcxDAPrM?usp=sharing) or you can create your own [here](https://github.com/Sajid030/anime_dataset_generator).

+- **Project Structure**: The project consists of two sections:
+  - **Anime Analysis**: This section focuses on analyzing trends, genres, ratings, and seasonal patterns of anime titles.
+  - **Anime User Analysis**: This section examines demographics, user preferences, and engagement with anime content.

 ## Key Findings